 - Now that the Move block is below the Box block, we can use it to move the Box in the 3D Viewer.
 Like before, let's click into the 'X' Field where we see a 0 and type 50.
 This will move the Box far enough that you will see the difference.

 - Now, click Run and notice how far the Box moves.
 It has moved 50 mm along the X axis.

 (Note: You can see which direction the X axis runs by looking at the Red line near the center of the Workspace.
 You can also see the direction of the Y axis in Green and the Z axis, that runs up and down, in Blue.)

-When you are ready to move on, let's do some spinning.
+- When you are ready to move on, click Next and we'll do some spinning.

 Step 10: Rotate It!

 You can attach the Rotate block to your stack to add a rotation movement.